-On June 12, 2015, we were awarded a grant for up to \$10,400 in total funding from the U.S. Department of Health and Human Services ("HHS") Office of the Assistant Secretary for Preparedness and Response's Biomedical Advanced Research and Development Authority ("BARDA") related to our OraQuick® Ebola rapid antigen test.
-The three-year, multi-phased grant included an initial commitment of \$1,800 and options for up to an additional \$8,600 to fund certain clinical and regulatory activities.
+On June 12, 2015, we were awarded a grant for up to \$10,400 in total funding from the U.S. Department of Health and Human Services Office of the Assistant Secretary for Preparedness and Response's Biomedical Advanced Research and Development Authority ("BARDA") related to our OraQuick® Ebola rapid antigen test.
+The three-year, multi-phased grant, with an original expiration date of October 2018, was recently amended and extended through December 31, 2019, included an initial commitment of \$1,800 and options for up to an additional \$8,600 to fund certain clinical and regulatory activities.
 In September 2015 and July 2017, BARDA exercised options to provide \$7,200 and \$1,330, respectively, in additional funding for our OraQuick® Ebola test.
 Amounts related to this grant are recorded as other revenue in our consolidated statements of income as the activities are being performed and the related costs are incurred.
-During 2017, 2016 and 2015, \$1,999, \$1,707 and \$1,783, respectively, were recognized in connection with this grant.
+During 2018, 2017 and 2016, \$2,988, \$1,999 and \$1,707, respectively, were recognized in connection with this grant.

 In August 2016, we were awarded a contract for up to \$16,600 in total funding from BARDA related to our rapid Zika test.
-The six-year, multi-phased contract includes an initial commitment of \$7,000 and options for up to an additional \$9,600 to fund the evaluation of additional product enhancements, and clinical and regulatory activities.
+The initial six-year, multi-phased contract includes an initial commitment of \$7,000 and options for up to an additional \$9,600 to fund the evaluation of additional product enhancements, and clinical and regulatory activities.
 In May 2017, BARDA exercised an option to provide \$2,600 in additional funding for our rapid Zika test.
 Funding received under this contract is recorded as other revenue in our consolidated statements of income as the activities are being performed and the related costs are incurred.
-During 2017 and 2016, \$2,388 and \$616, respectively, were recognized in connection with this grant.
+During 2018, because of difficulties in completing development and optimizing our Zika test and because of significant uncertainty regarding the future commercial demand for this product, the scope of work covered by this contract was reduced.
+As a result, our contract with BARDA will be essentially completed in the first quarter of 2019.
+During 2018, 2017, and 2016, \$1,963, \$2,388 and \$616 respectively, were recognized in connection with this grant.

-In June 2017, we entered into a four-year Charitable Support Agreement with the Bill & Melinda Gates Foundation ("Gates Foundation") that will enable us to offer our OraQuick® HIV self-test at an affordable price in 50 developing countries with funding from the Gates Foundation.
+In June 2017, we entered into a four-year Charitable Support Agreement with the Bill & Melinda Gates Foundation ("Gates Foundation") that will enable us to offer our OraQuick® HIV Self-Test at an affordable price in 50 developing countries with funding from the Gates Foundation.
 The funding will consist of support payments tied to volume of product sold by us and reimbursement of certain related costs.
 The funding from the Gates Foundation will be in an aggregate amount not to exceed \$20,000 over the four-year term or \$6,000 each year of the agreement.
 Funding received under this agreement in the form of support payments for product purchases is recorded as a component of product revenue.
-During 2017, \$1,047 of support payments were recognized in product revenue in connection with this agreement.
+During 2018 and 2017, \$4,429 and \$1,047, respectively, of support payments were recognized in product revenue in connection with this agreement.
 Funding received in the form of reimbursement of certain related costs is recorded as other revenue in our consolidated statements of income.
-During 2017, \$689 was recognized in other revenue in connection with this agreement.
+During 2018 and 2017, \$1,711 and \$689, respectively, was recognized in other revenue in connection with this agreement.